Forest History

 A FOREST JOURNEY: The Story of Wood and Civilization

 John Perlin.
 One of Harvard's “One-Hundred Great Books.”
 A contemporary view of the effects of wood, as used for building and fuel, and of deforestation on the development of civilization.
-The abundance or scarcity of wood greatly shaped, as A Forest Journey relates, the culture, demographics, economy, internal & external politics, and technology of successive societies over the millennia.
-This edition adds a prologue & epilogue to reflect the current situation in which forests have become imperative for humanity's survival.
+The abundance or scarcity of wood greatly shaped, as A Forest Journey relates, the culture, demographics, economy, internal and external politics, as well as technology of successive societies over the millennia.
+This edition adds a prologueand epilogue to reflect the current situation in which forests have become imperative for humanity's survival.
 6 x 9, 464p, 50 b&w photos & illustrations, 1991, 2005.

 SCORCHED EARTH: How the Fires of Yellowstone Changed America